AL333Z/ReactiveApplication/reactive_programming/behaviors_and_event_streams.md

 #Behaviors and Event Streams

-Fran introduces two special abstractions:
+Reactive programming introduces two special abstractions:
 - **behaviors**, values that are continuos functions of time.
 - **event streams**, values which are discrete functions of time.